 The RLM license file should be copied to the bin subdirectory of the ASN1C installation.
-The RLM\LICENSE environment variable can also point to the directory in which the license file is located.
+The RLM_LICENSE environment variable can also point to the directory in which the license file is located.

 The license activation key is used predominantly for evaluation versions of the software.
 The activation key is a 16-digit number formatted as NNNN-NNNN-NNNN.
-ASN1C can be activated from the command-line or from the GUI.
+ASN1C can be activated from the command-line or from the ASN.1 editor.